-Total dissolved solids, or TDS for short, is a measurement of all of the solids that have dissolved into your swimming pool water.
+Total dissolved solids, or TDS for short, is a measurement of all the solids that have dissolved into your swimming pool water.
 This includes both good and harmful substances that have dissolved in your water.
 The list could go on and on, but here are the most common total dissolved solids:

 Some of these are chemicals you intentionally add to keep your pool clean and safe for swimming, like chlorine.
 Others may have entered the water through rain, runoff, or leaves and other debris falling into your pool.
 Monitoring and managing your TDS level is key to keeping your swimming pool in tip-top condition all year round.

 How to Measure TDS

 Measuring the TDS level of your swimming pool is the only way to get a picture of what exactly is in the water and know whether it is safe for swimming.
-If you are wondering what is in your water, here is a quick guide on how you can effectively and accurately determine what solids have dissolved in your swimming pool.
+If you are wondering what is in your water, here is a quick guide on effectively and accurately determining what solids have dissolved in your swimming pool.

-The easiest and most accurate way to measure your TDS level is with a TDS meter.
+A TDS meter is the easiest and most accurate way to measure your TDS level.
 This will provide a reading of the milligrams of solids dissolved per liter of water (mg/L).
 A score of 150 mg/L is considered a low score.
 This means that for every 150 mg of dissolved solids, there are 999,850 liters of water.

 According to the Environmental Protection Agency (EPA), drinking water should not contain more than 500 mg/L. But, we’re not talking about drinking water here.
 Water containing more than 2,000 mg/L (in a freshwater pool) is considered unsafe for swimming and indicates an issue with your filtration system.

-While a TDS meter will provide an accurate measurement of the quantity of solids in your water, it will not break down the contaminants.
+While a TDS meter will accurately measure the quantity of solids in your water, it will not break down the contaminants.
 To break them down, you need to know which contaminants are in your pool – some dissolved solids are good, whereas some are not so safe.